avestura/AryanWPFTemplate/README.md

 All resources are defined here.
 If you added any `ResourceDictionary` file, you shoud address it here as a merged dictionary.

 ##### Configuration.cs
-This file is used for saving config of your app to a file.
+This is used for saving config of your app to a file.
 For using this feature, simply define a CLR-Property and call `SaveSettingsToFile()`.
 For loading configurations, call `LoadSettingsFromFile()`.